 Podcast popularity is on the rise, which can be both good news and bad news for podcast creators.
 The good news first.
 A notable 44 percent of Americans age 12 and older have listened to a podcast, and 80 percent of podcast listeners tune in to an average of seven shows a week.
-As we’ll explore in this article, there are some great potential voice over for podcast opportunities for voice talent in this rapidly expanding niche.
+As we’ll explore in this article, there is some great potential voice over for podcasts opportunities for voice talent in this rapidly expanding niche.

 As more people are listening, however, more podcasts are being made.
 As of March 2018, the number of podcasts available on Apple Podcasts alone was more than 550,000 – with more being produced daily.
 Google just recently introduced a standalone podcast app for Android devices.
 The bad news is that competition is fierce, which means you need a way to make your podcast really shine.